Kill, Baby, Kill: Plot

-In 1907, Dr. Paul Eswai is sent to the Carpathian village of Karmingam to perform an autopsy on Irena Hollander, a woman who died under mysterious circumstances in an abandoned church.
+In 1907, Dr. Paul Eswai is sent to the village of Karmingam to perform an autopsy on Irena Hollander, a woman who died under mysterious circumstances in an abandoned church.
 Monica Schufftan, a medical student who has recently returned to visit her parents' graves, is assigned as his witness.
 During the autopsy, they find a silver coin embedded in Hollander's heart.

 The local villagers are accustomed to medicinal practices and superstitions Eswai finds preposterous, and claim that Karmingam is haunted by the ghost of a young girl who curses those she visits.
 After Nadienne, the daughter of local innkeepers, is visited by the girl, a ritual to reverse the curse is performed by Ruth, the village witch.
+Ruth has been embedding coins in the hearts of the deceased.
+Karl, the burgomeister, brings Ruth the body of the curse's latest victim.
+They arrange for a swift burial so that the victim does not become another vengeful ghost.
 That evening, Eswai goes to meet with a colleague, Inspector Kruger, at the villa of Baroness Graps.
 When he arrives at the large, decrepit house, the Baroness informs him that she knows of no such Kruger.
 Upon leaving, Eswai encounters the ghostly young girl.

 Meanwhile, Monica has a nightmare about the child, and awakens to find a doll at the foot of her bed.
 She runs into Eswai in the street, and he offers to take her to the inn so she can sleep.
 At the inn, Eswai discovers that Nadienne is wearing a leech vine around her body as part of Ruth's treatment.
 Believing this procedure to be causing her greater suffering, he removes the vine despite her family's concerns.
 In the local cemetery, Eswai finds two gravediggers burying Kruger's corpse, who has been shot in the head.
 Simultaneously, Nadienne is awoken by the young girl at her window, who compels her to impale herself with a candelabra.